Crane Certification Training for Mobile Crane Operators

-Operators of the listed equipment must meet the criteria for minimum expertise described in the applicable section in subpart CC.
-Operators using Digger derrick to auger holes for poles carrying electric or telecommunication lines, place or remove the poles, or handle associated materials to be installed on or removed from the poles are exempted from the standard.
+Cran operators of the listed equipment must meet the criteria for minimum expertise described in the applicable section in subpart CC.
+Operators using digger derrick to auger holes for poles carrying electric or telecommunication lines, place or remove the poles, or handle associated materials to be installed on or removed from the poles are exempted from the standard.

 There are 4 ways that an equipment operator can be qualified or certified and meet OSHA requirements.